A model of a power steering mechanism

 )

-In the bottom graph we also notice that the wheel offset is much slower and does not keep up with the command, perhaps this is because the hydraulic pump is still on and the piston is heavily damping the steering rack offset.
+In the lower graph, we also notice that the displacement of the wheels is much slower and does not keep up with the command, perhaps this is because the hydraulic pump is still on, and the piston strongly dampens the displacement of the steering rack.

-Let's switch the feedback back on again so as not to interfere with further experimentation.
+We'll turn on the feedback again so as not to interfere with further experiments.

 engee.set_param!( "power_assisted_steering_mechanism/Коэффициент усиления-1",